-Resolving roommate conflicts is its own beast—have you tried our—but creating a cohesive space that has room for every roommate’s distinct style and includes intentional furnishing selections can help eliminate some sources of tension before tempers even begin to flare.
+Resolving roommate conflicts is its own beast—have you tried our guide to splitting up household chores?—but creating a cohesive space that has room for every roommate's distinct style and includes intentional furnishing selections can help eliminate some sources of tension before tempers even begin to flare.

-Real Simple spoke with Sophie Wilkinson, the head of design and construction at diffusing roommate arguments.
-The learnings they’ve gained from Common’s 650 members (living as roommates in 20 different homes across the country) can probably help you, too., a co-living residential company, about how she and her team develop shared spaces that are both tasteful and capable of
+Real Simple spoke with Sophie Wilkinson, the head of design and construction at Common, a co-living residential company, about how she and her team develop shared spaces that are both tasteful and capable of diffusing roommate arguments.
+The learnings they've gained from Common's 650 members (living as roommates in 20 different homes across the country) can probably help you, too.

 1. Pick Neutral Palettes